Father–son rule: West Australian and South Australian teams

 Until 2006 these rules were intended to apply only during the first 20 years of the club's existence in the AFL, but this was later removed because it was felt to be unfair if a player had a son later in life.

-These rules were criticised by non-Victorian AFL club officials as a "grandfather–son" rule that ultimately failed to provide them with equitable father-son opportunities to the Victorian clubs; and in fact Adelaide did not make a single father–son recruitment until 2016.
+These rules were criticised by non-Victorian AFL club officials as a "grandfather–son" rule that ultimately failed to provide them with equitable father–son opportunities to the Victorian clubs; and, in fact, Adelaide did not make a single father–son recruitment until 2016.
 Club changes, time restrictions, and periods of time spent playing in Victoria ultimately affected the number of sons who met the eligibility criteria; for example, Adelaide missed out on preferential access to 2006 No. 1 draft pick Bryce Gibbs despite his father Ross Gibbs's 253-game career with SANFL club Glenelg from 1984 to 1994, as Ross had only played 191 of the required 200 games before Adelaide began AFL play in 1991.

 Former eligibility rules

-Under previous rules, the sons of a senior administrator, such as a president, vice-president, general manager or senior coach, with a tenure of at least five years at a club, would be eligible to be drafted under the father–son rule by that club; and and were previously able to recruit players whose fathers had met eligibility criteria in the Queensland Australian Football League and the Sydney Football League respectively.
-Neither of these rules are in place as of 2012.
+Under previous rules, the sons of a senior administrator, such as a president, vice-president, general manager or senior coach, with a tenure of at least five years at a club, would be eligible to be drafted under the father–son rule by that club; and and were previously able to recruit players whose fathers had met eligibility criteria in the Queensland Australian Football League and the Sydney Football League, respectively.
+Neither of these rules is in place as of 2012.

 More than one eligible team and player choice

-If a player is eligible to be selected by more than one team the individual player may choose which one of these teams is able to pick him under this rule.
-For example, Joe Daniher's father Anthony Daniher played 118 games with Essendon and 115 with Sydney.
+If a player is eligible to be selected by more than one team, the individual player may choose which one of these teams is able to pick him under this rule.
+For example, Joe Daniher's father, Anthony Daniher, played 118 games with Essendon and 115 with Sydney.
 Joe selected Essendon.

 Alternatively, a player has the right to decline to be selected under the father–son rule and instead be eligible to be drafted by any other club, although instances of this are rare.
-A prominent example was Marc Murphy who declined to sign with the Brisbane Lions despite his father, John Murphy, playing 214 games for the Fitzroy Football Club.
+A prominent example was Marc Murphy, who declined to sign with the Brisbane Lions despite his father, John Murphy, playing 214 games for the Fitzroy Football Club.
 Murphy was instead selected as the first pick in the 2005 National Draft by Carlton.